MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 	}

-The mainpage MenuItem OnClickListener should look like this
+The mainpage MenuItem OnClickListener should look like this:

 .. code-block:: java